 Q.3 Who are the authorities responsible for grant of such exemption?

 Ans.
-Please refer to Chapter-2 for a list of authorities who play a role in grant of exemptions under the income tax law.
 For each type of exemption, the law specifies the authority competent to grant the necessary approval.

 Q.4 What is a “trust”?

 Ans.
 Under general law, a ‘trust’ is defined as an obligation attached to the ownership of property, and arising out of the confidence reposed by the author of the trust in the trustees.
 In the I-T Act, however, the word has been used in a wider sense to include any other legal obligation, even where the legal requirements for creation of a trust are not strictly met.

 Q.5 Section 11 exempts income from property held for “charitable purposes”.
 What is meant by “charitable purpose”?

 Ans.
 “Charitable purpose” under Income Tax law as it now stands includes, (a) relief of the poor (b) education, (c) medical relief, (d) preservation of the environment (including watersheds, forests and wildlife), (e) preservation of monuments or places or objects of artistic or historic interest, and (f) advancement of any other object of general public utility (as distinguished from benefit of individuals or narrowly defined interest groups).

 From 01.04.2009 onwards, “advancement of any other object of general public utility” does not include carrying on of business activity of any kind, regardless of the manner in which income earned from such business activity is intended to be utilized (an exception, has been made in cases where receipts from such business activity do not exceed Rs.
 10 lakhs, which stands increased to Rs.25 lakhs w.e.f.
 01.04.2012).

 Q.6 How is “income” defined in case of a charitable trust or institution?